github/include-fragment-element/README.md

 - A user action begins a slow running background job on the server, like backing up files stored on the server.
 While the backup job is running, a progress bar is shown to the user.
 When it's complete, the include-fragment element is replaced with a link to the backup files.

-- The first time a user visits a page, containing a time-consuming piece of markup to generate, a loading indicator is displayed.
+- The first time a user visits a page that contains a time-consuming piece of markup to generate, a loading indicator is displayed.
 When the markup is finished building on the server, it's stored in memcache and sent to the browser to replace the include-fragment loader.
 Subsequent visits to the page render the cached markup directly, without going through a include-fragment element.

 ## Relation to Server Side Includes